skip to Main Content

 California law permits the status of the marriage to be terminated after six months from service of the Petition, even if all other issues are not ready for settlement or trial.
 The San Diego family lawyers at the Law Offices of Beatrice L. Snider, APC are familiar with the procedure to obtain this early status judgment and the various conditions the Court will require to obtain this relief.

-It may be appropriate for a client to request this early termination of marital status if the client wishes to remarry.
+It may be appropriate to request this early termination of marital status if you wish to remarry.
 It can be beneficial to one or both parties for each to be restored to the status of a single tax payer before the end of a particular tax year.
-The Law Offices of Beatrice L. Snider, APC assists the client’s tax advisors in making the determination as to potential tax savings relating to the termination of marital status.

 Division of Property in San Diego